cdoge25/VSTAY/sql_test/README.md

 ## Question 3: Data Integration (10%)

 Use SQL queries to bulk insert the corresponding CSV files into the created tables.
-If you need to make any modifications to the tables, include those queries in this section.
+If you need to make any modifications to the tables, include those queries in this section, after the bulk insert queries.

 Requirements:
 - Insert queries should be in the correct order to maintain referential integrity.